proycon/flat/docs/installation_guide.rst

 Upgrade
 ------------

+If you use the container images as recommended, just pull in the latest image version from Docker Hub.

-To upgrade your existing instalation of flat to the latest version, run the following from within your virtual environment::
+To upgrade your existing manual installation of flat to the latest version, run the following from within your virtual environment::

     $ pip install -U FoLiA-Linguistic-Annotation-Tool

-In production environments, you may also need to update your webserver configuration to point to the right version, if explicit version numbers are used.

 New versions of FLAT may introduce new configuration options for your ``settings.py`` (introduced in next section).
 Please inspect the differences